freddyvelarde/dotfiles/README.md

 ## Disclaimer - Warning!!!

 > All my config code is for my needs.
 I use two monitors: 1366x768, 1440x900
+> If you like this config or you will use some of my code, please give this repo a star :).

 Main monitor:
 ![monitor 0](./assets/screenshots/monitor0.png)